surratt-dev/dipstick/docs/engineering-health-check-cleaned.md

 The Engineering Health Check is a recurring retrospective ritual for engineers, focusing on the process of developing and maintaining application code.
 It is part of deliberate engineering communication practices.
 This framework is adaptable - teams should modify the process, scope, prompts, and frequency as needed.
 The highlights are:

-- A recurring retrospective held by engineers on a product team about the process of developing and maintaining the application code
+- A recurring retrospective held by engineers on a  team about the process of developing and maintaining the application code
 - Sessions are brief to minimize impact to the team's delivery cadence
 - Facilitated by a senior engineer who can leverage their experience to help with the discussion and work through potential issues
 - Team health is captured as metrics through votes on subjective topics, tracked over time